Suhanshu123/How-to-see-logcat/README.md

 ![resultlayout](https://user-images.githubusercontent.com/25812257/37626573-9c65761c-2bf6-11e8-8e47-04868a1354c4.PNG)

-But when we run the program, our program will crash so we'll open the logcat as we're told above.
-The logcat for above example looks like :-
+But when we run the program, our program will crash so we'll open the logcat as we're told above.[Note : If you're using external device to run the app then it must remain conntectd to your android studio].The logcat for above example looks like :-

 ![ssdfg](https://user-images.githubusercontent.com/25812257/37626899-eaf702fe-2bf7-11e8-8700-305b0cd09b23.PNG)

-###  Great now you learn how to open logcat.
-Now question arises how to see logcat.

-  We will look  only the highlighted lines in  logcat...if you see those highlighted lines then you can see that error is related to "NumbeFormatException"...and also you see ' Invalid int: "abc" ' ,with a knowledge of "NumbeFormatException" and ' Invalid int: "abc" ' we can guess that error is related to NumberConversion and also there is something wrong with "abc" ...and you can see that these error occur in the Mainactivity.java.
-So, we'll move to MainActivity.java
+  We will look  only the highlighted lines in  logcat...if we see those highlighted lines then we can see that error is related to "NumbeFormatException"...and also we see ' Invalid int: "abc" ' ,with a error of "NumbeFormatException" and ' Invalid int: "abc" ' we can guess that error is related to NumberConversion and also there is something wrong with int ...and you can see that these error occur in the Mainactivity.java by looking the file name in the So, we'll move to MainActivity.java

  #### Mainactivity.java